-DOE expects to make approximately \$20.0 million of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
+DOE expects to make approximately \$15 million of federal funding available for new awards under this FOA, subject to the availability of appropriated funds.
 The actual level of funding, if any, depends on Congressional appropriations.

-DOE anticipates making approximately 6 to 15 awards under this FOA.
-DOE may issue awards in one, multiple, or none of the following topic areas.
+DOE anticipates making approximately 10 to 25 awards under this FOA.
+DOE may issue awards in one, multiple, or none of the following Topic Areas.

-Under Topic Area 1 (Clean Energy Generating System(s) and/or Energy Efficiency Measure(s)), DOE anticipates making two to five awards, with DOE funding per individual award varying from no less than \$100,000 to a maximum of \$2,000,000.
+Under Topic Area 1 (Clean Energy Project and Curriculum Planning), DOE anticipates making ten to twenty awards, with DOE funding per individual award varying from no less than \$100,000 to a maximum of \$250,000.

-Under Topic Area 2 (Community-Scale Clean Energy Generating System(s) or Community Energy Storage Deployment), DOE anticipates making two to five awards, with DOE funding per individual award varying from no less than \$250,000 to a maximum of \$4,000,000.
+Under Topic Area 2 (Clean Energy Technology and Curriculum Deployment), DOE anticipates making two to five awards, with DOE funding per individual award varying from no less than \$250,000 to a maximum of \$4,000,000.